tunjid/Tiler/readme.md

 resumption, and the rest are evicted from memory.
 As the user scrolls, `setCurrentPage` is called, and data is fetched for that page, and the surrounding pages.
 Pages that are far away from the current page (more than 4 pages away) are removed from memory.

-### Use cases

-Tilers are useful in a scenario where the underlying data sets are dynamic.
-This can range from common cases like endless scrolling of lists whose individual elements change often, to niche cases like crosswords that alert users if their solving attempts are correct.
-Please take a look at the sample app for concrete examples.

 ## License